-International Arbitration Comparative Guide - Litigation, Mediation & Arbitration - Ireland
+International Arbitration Comparative Guide

 Yes, Ireland is a signatory to the New York Convention and joined in 1981.
 The Preamble to the 2010 Act gives the force of law in Ireland to the New York Convention.

-Ireland has made a reciprocity reservation, allowing it to apply the convention only to awards made in the territory of another contracting state.
+Ireland has made a reciprocity reservation allowing it to only apply the New York Convention to awards made in the territory of another Contracting State.

 1.7 Is your jurisdiction a signatory to any other treaties relevant to arbitration?

-No, Ireland is not a signatory to any other treaties relevant to arbitration and is not a signatory to any bilateral investment treaties.
+No, Ireland is not a signatory to any other treaties relevant to arbitration and is not a signatory to any Bilateral Investment Treaties ("BITs").

 2 Arbitrability and restrictions on arbitration